Remora-FilecoinHackathon/smart-contracts/README.md

-# NOTE: We switched to Mock API this repository does not contain updated code.
+# NOTE: This repository does not contain updated code.
 See the [smart-contracts-mock](https://github.com/Remora-FilecoinHackathon/smart-contracts-mock) repository for the updated code.

 # Project Setup